 Undersheriff Gary Pentis

 Throughout Gary’s career, he has worked in virtually every division and brings with him vast experience in all functional and geographical areas of the Department.
-During his 31 years with the Sheriff’s Office, Gary's assignments have included Detention Services, East County Patrol/Special Enforcement Unit, SWAT team member, and served ten years in Narcotics both as a Senior Deputy and Sergeant.
+During his 36 years with the Sheriff’s Office, Gary's assignments have included Detention Services, East County Patrol/Special Enforcement Unit, SWAT team member, and served ten years in Narcotics both as a Senior Deputy and Sergeant.
 During this time, Gary was recognized for his excellence in narcotics investigations and was named Narcotic Officer of the Year in 1986 and 1992, respectively.

 Gary earned a Bachelor of Science Degree in Public Health from San Diego State University, and is passionate about life-long learning.
-In fact, Gary has taught nationally and internationally covering topics that include international money laundering, domestic violence, and social networking and intelligence gathering.
+In fact, he has taught nationally and internationally covering topics that include international money laundering, domestic violence, and open source and intelligence gathering.